-- 7.1 The council is required to monitor, on at least an annual basis, how effective its policies and proposals are in meeting its vision and strategy for the future development of the Borough, as well as how well it is performing against the timescales set out within its LDS. - 7.2 The AMR will: - Report progress on the timetable and milestones for the preparation of documents set out in this LDS, including the reasons why they are not being met; - Report progress on the delivery of policies in the Local Plan.
+- 7.1 The council is required to monitor, on at least an annual basis, how: - Effective its policies and proposals are in meeting its vision and strategy for the future development of the Borough; as well as - How well it is performing against the timescales set out within its LDS. - 7.2 This information is contained in the authorities monitoring report (AMR) which is published annually, normally in December. - 7.3 The AMR will: - Report progress on the timetable and milestones for the preparation of documents set out in this LDS, including the reasons why they are not being met; - Report progress on the delivery of policies in the Local Plan.
 This will include progress on any relevant targets and highlight any unintended significant effects of the implementation of the policies on social, environmental and economic objectives.
 Where policies and targets are not being met, are not on track or are having unintended effects, reasons will be provided along with any appropriate actions to redress the matter.
-Policies may also need to change to reflect changes in national policy; and - Include progress against housing targets, and an update of the housing trajectory to demonstrate how policies are delivering housing provision in the Borough. - 7.3 As a result of monitoring, the council will consider what changes, if any, need to be made and will bring forward such changes through the review of its LDS and Local Plan.
+Policies may also need to change to reflect changes in national policy; and - Include progress against housing targets, and an update of the housing trajectory to demonstrate how policies are delivering housing provision in the Borough. - 7.4 As a result of monitoring, the council will consider what changes, if any, need to be made and will bring forward such changes through the review of its LDS and Local Plan.